Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 They never were.

-They were always hard leftists, they always have been hard leftists, and now all they've done is come forth and admit it.
+And now all they've done is come forth and admit it.

-How does a book that evokes Marx and talks about tweaking the Soviet experiment, find so much love from people who consider themselves rational, evidence-driven?
+How does a book that evokes Marx and talks about tweaking the Soviet experiment find so much love from people who consider themselves rational, evidence-driven?

-Have people that have been paying attention the last seven years or six, whatever the hell it is, this guy's been in office.
+Have people that have been paying attention the last seven years or six, whatever the hell it is, this guy's been in office, have people not been paying attention to what's happening?

 Or is it they choose not to notice it?

-And I'm not harping on Hars.
+And I'm not harping on harsh.

 Please do not anybody send him a note that I'm ripping him to shreds.